Artificial IntelligenceAI Agents: Your Practical Guide from Zero

 Scientific Research -- Google DeepMind launched agents that read research papers, extract findings, and suggest new experiments.

 Want to know how you can profit from these tools?
 The opportunities are expanding daily.
+For a deeper understanding of the AI concepts behind agents, read our AI Basics guide.

-5 Mistakes Beginners Make
+What Are the 5 Mistakes Beginners Make with AI Agents?

 The five most common mistakes when building agents: giving vague tasks instead of specific ones, granting unlimited tool access, ignoring output monitoring, starting with complex projects before mastering the basics, and not setting API call limits that burn through your budget fast.